jspecify/jspecify/docs/user-guide.md

 # JSpecify user guide

-The JSpecify project defines annotations that describe what types in Java code can be null.
-This allows tools to help developers avoid NullPointerExceptions, by pinpointing places where those exceptions might happen because the code doesn't guard against the possibility that a reference might be null.
-At the same time, the annotations make it possible to declare that certain references can never be null.

-These annotations are principally used by tools to check source code.
-They do not necessarily have any effect when the code is being run.
+In Java code, whether an expression may evaluate to null is often documented only in natural language, if at all.
+The goal of JSpecify is to permit programmers to express specifications (initially, just nullness properties) in a machine-readable way.

+JSpecify defines annotations that describe whether a Java type contains the value null.
+Such annotations are useful to (for example):
+ * programmers reading the code,
+ * tools that help developers avoid NullPointerExceptions,
+ * tools that perform run-time checking and test generation, and
+ * documentation systems.

 ## Java variables are references